 Given the nature of the weekend, it is important that you attend the entire weekend.
 The weekend does not allow for late arrivals or early departures.
 If you cannot be present the entire weekend please plan on coming at a time when you are able to do so.

 Out of town attendees should contact us before making airline reservations to insure appropriate arrival and departure times at the airport.

 What do I need to bring to the weekend?

-Please bring toiletries, a water bottle, comfortable clothing and a comfortable pair of shoes.
+Please bring toiletries, a water bottle, comfortable clothing and a comfortable pair of shoes (please note this includes at least one pair of close-toed shoes).
 Bring a notebook and a pen.
 Also, bring your own bedding (Either a sleeping bag or sheets and blanket, pillow and towel).
 Out of town attendees can request bedding to be provided if necessary.

 Is there follow up after the weekends?

 After each weekend, there is an 8 week follow-up group designed to help anchor the weekend experience for you.
 After the 8 weeks, there are opportunities to continue to meet with other women who have been through the weekend and grow together personally.
 There is no cost for these follow-up groups.

 We also offer other events for alumni of Women at the Cross.
 These experiences are designed to give deeper teaching and more tools to aid women to continue to live out the lessons learned on the weekends.